There’s no need to pay hundreds of dollars when you can make a DIY smoker.

 Here’s detailed information on how to make a larger DIY cold smoker:

 - Create a crate.
-For example, place an old box on the side with the front open for air flowing.
+For example, place an old box on the side with the front open for air to flow.

 - Make a hole in the sides, top, and bottom.